rashmirrajashekara/docs/quick-start-guides/SGX Infrastructure - Containerization.md

 * RHEL 8.2 for build

+* RHEL 8.4 for build for stack based deployment

 * RHEL 8.2 or Ubuntu 18.04/20.04 for K8s cluster deployments

+* RHEL 8.4 for stack based K8s cluster deployments

   >  **Note:** SKC Solution is built, installed and tested with root privileges.
 Please ensure that all the following instructions are executed with root privileges